-Over time, the value of a house will go up and down.
+Over time, the worth of a property will go up and down.

-When your house appreciates you have a more valuable asset to borrow against, and you'll produce a greater profit when you sell.
+When your home appreciates you have a greater asset to borrow against, and you'll generate a higher profit when you sell.

 It goes without saying that

-mortgage rates, employment, business growth, government programs and numerous other national determinants have a noticeable effect on your home's worth.
+interest rates, unemployment, business growth, government programs and numerous other national determinants have a definite effect on your property's worth.

-However, your property's value and the aspects that play the most significant role in its appreciation are specific to the local Miami economy and housing market.
+But the most influential issues that figure your property's value are specific to the local Miami economy and residential market.

-The local economy - Are local businesses hiring?
-Have businesses moved into or away from an area?
-Is there a good mix of job types in an area, or does it rely upon just one industry?
-Is the mix of commercial and residential development changing?
+Economic factors - Have businesses moved into or away from an area?
+Are local companies hiring?
+Is there a nice mix of business in an area, or does it count on just one industry?

 All these play a role.